RyoTune/tlumach-net/docs/articles/generator.md

 # Generator

 Tlumach.NET includes an analyzer that loads the [translation set](glossary.md) and creates C# code for a static class.
-This static class contains an instance of <xref:Tlumach.TranslationManager>, an instance of <xref:Tlumach.Base.TranslationConfiguration>, and instances of <xref:Tlumach.TranslationUnit> and <xref:Tlumach.TemplatedTranslationUnit> classes.
+This static class contains an instance of <xref:Tlumach.TranslationManager>, an instance of <xref:Tlumach.Base.TranslationConfiguration>, and instances of <xref:Tlumach.TranslationUnit> classes.

 ## When Generator is Needed